dwweiss/Blackboxes/README.md

     from blackboxes.box import Black

-    X = [[...], [...], ...]  # train input
+    X = [[...], [...], ...]  # train input (2D ArrayLike)
-    Y = [[...], [...], ...]  # target
+    Y = [[...], [...], ...]  # target      (2D ArrayLike)
-    x = [[...], [...], ...]  # test input
+    x = [[...], [...], ...]  # test input  (2D ArrayLike)

     phi = Black()
     y = phi(X=X, Y=Y, x=x, backend='keras', neurons=[6,4], trainer='adam')

 ### Purpose

 The _blackboxes_ Python package serves as a versatile wrapper for various implementations of neural networks, facilitating switching between different backends like _Keras_, _NeuroLab_, _PyTorch_, etc. This flexibility enables users to leverage the specific strengths of each backend, optimizing performance for diverse hardware configurations.
-By offering this interoperability, _blackboxes_ helps users avoid vendor lock-in and empowers them to harness the potential of the best neural network implementation for a given hardware.
+By offering this interoperability, _blackboxes_ helps users avoid vendor lock-in and empowers them to harness the potential of the best neural network implementation for a given application.

 Additionally, _blackboxes_ specializes in finding optimal hyperparameters for neural networks.
 It employs brute force scanning to fine-tune model configurations.
-Moreover, _blackboxes_ exploits the effect of random initialization of neural networks, guaranteeing the discovery of optimal configurations.
+Moreover, _blackboxes_ exploits the effect of random initialization of neural networks, guaranteeing the discovery of (almost) optimal configurations.

 ### Motivation